-In areas with dry or cool weather, the plant should be grown indoors or moved indoors in the fall.
+In areas with dry or cool weather, the green island Ficus should be grown indoors or moved indoors in the fall.

-Outdoors, it should receive full sun to partial shade.
+Outdoors, it should receive full sun to part shade.

 Microcarpa can handle full sun and is recommended in regions with high humidity while part shade is preferred for drier areas, helping the soil retain more moisture.